xkr-512/infra-windows-server-pme/README.md

 ## Notes

-- no screenshots were used in this project
 - sensitive secrets were not exported to the repository
 - LAPS password values were intentionally excluded from committed evidence
 - the repository focuses on reproducible configuration evidence and technical validation